NadiaHolmlund/Semester_Project/README.md

 ver_2: Implementation of MLFlow in ver_0 pipeline for experiment tracking, new approach compared to ver_1

-ver_3: Simplifying to model by excluding the forward pass (attempt to reduce size, complexity and allowing to make predictions on individual images for PoC Streamlit application)
+ver_3: Simplifying to model by excluding the forward pass (attempt to reduce size, complexity and allowing to make predictions on individual images for PoC Streamlit application).
+Builds on ver_2.